Posts Tagged social media

 A note from Volker

-Volker Ballueder writes this blog as a personal blog, so all opinions are his own.
+I write this blog as a personal blog, so all opinions are my own.

-As dedicated family man and a passionate "veteran" of programmatic marketing, as well as a true advocate of Digital Marketing and Apple, he blogs about anything related to his life: family, digital marketing, personal life & opinions, coaching, Buddhism, wine, and much more.
+As a dedicated family man and a passionate "veteran" of adtech technology, programmatic and artificial intelligence (AI), as well as a true advocate of 'martech' and fan of Apple, I like to blog about anything related to my family, digital marketing, personal life, coaching, Buddhism, wine, the commute, and much more.

 Originally from Germany, I call Britain my home for over 15 years!
 Despite Brexit, I don't plan to change this anytime soon, as a matter of fact I now hold the British citizenship.
 I am very much settled in the South Downs with commuting distance to London.

 Feel free to follow me on Twitter (@ballueder).

 TagsApple Baby book boys brexit Buddhism coaching colin commute Customer Service diy Family Friends fun garden Germany happiness hassocks health House job kids life linkedin london love Motivation | Leadership new job NLP Personal Development Precious Moments productivity RTB SEO social media south downs steve jobs Sunday Column ted travel twitter wee man wine work work life balance